 But we had problems with the CBFC.
 The committee of the CBFC is made up of normal people but when they sit in a censor’s chair, something weird happens to them.
 It was so then, has continued to be that way even now and considering how things are, will continue to be the way it is in the future too.

 We had a scene wherein Shabana walks into the sea, wishing to end her life as she cannot bear to be with her husband who she thinks is a murderer and yet cannot leave him as divorce is not an option for her.
 She loves him and, unable to deal with the situation that renders her helpless, she chooses to give up her life altogether.
-Just at that moment, Vinod finds what he has been searching for – the proof of his innocence – and a she comes to the beach looking for his wife, he realizes she has walked into the sea.
+Just at that moment, Vinod finds what he has been searching for – the proof of his innocence – and as he comes to the beach looking for his wife, he realises she has walked into the sea.
 He jumps in, swims up to her and rescues her.

 He carries her back to their beach house, puts her on a ‘divan’ and covers her with a quilt since she is shivering.
 He then lies down next to her and revives her.
 He caresses and kisses her forehead and ear and neck while a song is playing in the background.
 The whole song was done in four trolley shots, with the camera mounted on a trolley.